 Faculty mentors for the thesis will in most cases be Croft professors or Croft-affiliated professors, though other faculty members of the University can also serve as mentors.
 You select a mentor in consultation with your Croft academic advisor.

 A committee of three faculty members evaluates the senior thesis: the mentor, the second reader, and a third reader.
-Either Dr. Gispen or Dr. Schenck serves as the second reader, while the third reader is a faculty member you select early on in Inst 421 in consultation with your mentor and Croft advisor.
-The requirements, deadlines, and schedule for Inst 421 can be found by following the relevant link posted elswhere on this page.
+Either a member of the Croft academic staff or a designated Croft professor serves as the second reader, while the third reader is a faculty member you select early on in Inst 421 in consultation with your mentor and Croft advisor.
+The requirements, deadlines, and schedule for Inst 421 can be found by following the relevant link posted elsewhere on this page.
 You defend your thesis at the end of the second semester.
 The requirements, deadlines, and schedule for Inst 422 can be found by following the relevant link posted elsewhere on this page.

 Second and third readers have limited but important roles.
 They provide brief written comments on the thesis prospectus in Inst 421 and on the penultimate thesis draft in Inst 422.